JannisKohle/WildCourses/README.md

 ## DataBase:

 It's MongoDB.
-Often you can see this: {name: id, ...}
+You can often see something like this: {name: id, ...}

 ### How courses are stored: